The Best Stem Cell Treatment

 Treatment is non-invasive consisting of an intravenous infusion of precursor cardiomyocyte stem cells derived from a patients own blood through a specially designed catheter.
 This approach increases the engraftment, survival and proliferation of the stem cells to the heart muscle.

-To find out more about stem cells treatment of the heart, click here or call us at (866) 216-5710
+To find out more about stem cells treatment for the heart, click here or call us at (866) 216-5710